 Signatures can be captured even if there are no missing items or new damages recorded during the check.

-Shipper Destination Checks do not generate an additional check page.
+Final Destination Checks do not generate an additional check page on the Descriptive Inventory document.

 Instead:

-New damages appear in the Exceptions (if any) at destination column on the main inventory pages
+New damages appear in the EXCEPTIONS (IF ANY) AT FINAL DESTINATION column on the main inventory pages

 Signatures are captured in the standard At Destination section of the inventory document

-During a Shipper Destination Check, crews may see an option to indicate that the customer is not available to sign.
+During a Final Destination Check, crews may see an option to indicate that the customer is not available to sign.
 When selected:

 The check can still be completed

-The shipper will receive an email with a link to the Customer Portal to review and sign the inventory later
+The shipper receives an email with a link to review and sign the inventory later

 Emailing the Updated Inventory After a Check